-Interested companies/start-ups/groups of initiative apply through the open call published on https://sc.undp.md/viewtenders2/ and/or on the eGov websites.
+Interested companies/start-ups/groups of initiative apply through the open call published on https://sc.undp.md/viewtenders2/ and/or on the UNDP, Ministry of Social Protection and eGov websites.

 The application should contain the full Projects Plan as per details presented in point 2.3 below.